🔍 Tool Analysis

 Changes to CEST's underlying logic in the April 2025 update

-In theory, this was a reasonable solution to a genuinely complex problem.
+HMRC launched CEST in 2017 ahead of the public sector IR35 reforms.
+The idea: give contractors, clients and agencies a definitive inside/outside determination, backed by HMRC's assurance.
 Employment status law is messy — it turns on case law accumulated over decades, with no single test being conclusive.
-A digital tool that codified that into yes/no questions would be valuable.
+A digital tool that codified all of that into structured questions would be genuinely valuable.

 The Specific Problems with CEST